marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 QUIC defines a variant of the ACK frame that carries three counters, one for the ECT(0), one for the ECT(1) and one for the CE codepoint.
-From this information, the recipient of the ACK frame cannot deduce which packet was ECN-marked, if the ACK frame acknowledges multiple packets at once.
+From this information, the recipient of the ACK frame cannot deduce which ECN marking the individual packets were received with.

-This document defines an ACK frame that encodes enough information to indicate which ECN marks each individual packet carries.
+This document defines an alternative ACK frame that encodes enough information to indicate which ECN marks each individual packet was received with..

 --- middle

 # Introduction

 Some advanced congestion control algorithms would benefit from not only knowing that some packets were ECN-marked, but exactly which ones.
-This is in general not possible with the standard {{!RFC9000}} ACK frame, since it only contains cumulative ECN counts.
+In the general case, this is not possible with the standard {{!RFC9000}} ACK frame, since it only contains cumulative ECN counts.

-This document defines an ACK frame that encodes the ECN codepoint alongside the ACK range.
-This encoding comes at a cost: In the presence of ECN markings, this will lead to ACK frames containing more ACK ranges.
-However, this is not expected to significantly inflate the size of ACK frames..
-For example, in the steady state, L4S {{!RFC9331}} leads to two packets being CE-marked per roundtrip.
-In that case, two of the ACK frames sent during that RTT would contain two ACK ranges instead of one.
+This document defines an alternative ACK frame, the ACCURATE_ACK_ECN frame, which encodes the ECN codepoint alongside the ACK range.
+This encoding comes at a cost: In the presence of ECN markings, this will lead to ACCURATE_ACK_ECN frames containing more ACK ranges compared to a regular ACK frame.
+However, this is not expected to significantly inflate the size of ACCURATE_ACK_ECN frames.
+For example, in the steady state, L4S {{!RFC9331}} applies the CE marking to two packets per roundtrip.
+In the absence of packet loss, two of the ACCURATE_ACK_ECN frames sent during that RTT would contain two ACK ranges instead of one.

 # Conventions and Definitions